atomic-penguin/chef-fundamentals/slides/getting-started/01_slide.md

     $PWD/".."/.chef/knife.rb
     ~/.chef/knife.rb

-Opscode Hosted Chef provides a pregenerated `knife.rb` you can use.
+The MU Chef repo provides a pregenerated `knife.rb` you can use.

 # Knife Configuration Options